chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/simple-plane-model-from-composite/simple-plane-model-from-composite.rst

     32; union       ; 30:31 # Combine the two wings
     33; union     ; 32:4 # Combine the wings with the plane fuselage

-This step gives us the following wings an fuselage of the plane.
+This step gives us the following wings and fuselage of the plane.

 .. image:: images/wings_and_fuselage.png
    :alt: wings_and_fuselage